 CSDCAS requires that all letters of recommendation be completed online.
 If your recommender does not want to complete the recommendation online, unfortunately you will need to find another recommender.
 DO NOT use the recommendation forms that can be found on the University's webpage.
 The University recommendation forms WILL NOT be accepted by CSDCAS or the department.

 What status does my CSDCAS application need to be in to meet your application deadline?

 In order to meet our application deadline, your application needs to be marked as "VERIFIED" by the application deadline.
-The priority deadline is February 1 and the extended deadline is March 15.
 If you check on your application and you are at an "On Hold" or "Undelivered" status, please contact CSDCAS regarding the status of your application at 617.612.2030.

 What is the minimum GPA required to apply to Pacific's AuD program?

 The minimum GPA required to apply is a 3.0.
 It is anticipated that the average GPA of students admitted for the Fall will be 3.5 or above.